October 10, 2012 - Program on Poverty and Governance News

 - Beatriz Magaloni

-Associate Professor of Political Science; FSI Senior Fellow; CDDRL Affiliated Faculty
+Associate Professor of Political Science; FSI Senior Fellow; CDDRL and CISAC Affiliated Faculty

 - Alberto Díaz-Cayeros